quicwg/ops-drafts/draft-ietf-quic-manageability.md

 that cap.
 As the portion of QUIC traffic compared to TCP is also expected to increase over time, limits might need to be adopted dynamically.

-Further, if UDP traffic is throttle, it is recommended to block individual QUIC flows entirely rather than dropping packets randomly.
-When the handshake is blocked, QUIC-capable applications may failover to TCP (at least applications using well-known UDP ports).
-However, blocking a random fraction of QUIC packets across 4-tuples will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from severe packet loss (see also {{sec-filtering}}).
-Per-flow throttling can be realized based on the hash of the UDP datagram's source and destination addresses and blocking a portion of the hash space that corresponds to the fraction of UDP traffic one wishes to drop.
+Further, if UDP traffic is throttled, it is recommended to block individual QUIC flows entirely rather than dropping packets randomly.
+When the handshake is blocked, QUIC-capable applications may failover to TCP However, blocking a random fraction of QUIC packets across 4-tuples will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from severe packet loss (see also {{sec-filtering}}).
+Therefore UDP throttling should be rather realised by per-flow policing, e.g, based on the hash of the UDP datagram's source and destination addresses and blocking a portion of the hash space that corresponds to the fraction of UDP traffic one wishes to drop.
+While QUIC endpoints are often able to survive address changes, e.g. by NAT rebindings, blocking a portion of the traffic based on 5-tuple hashing increases the risk of blackholing an active connection when the address changes.

 ## DDoS Detection and Mitigation {#sec-ddos-dec}